 I was going through some old notebooks where I used to write during the 1990s.
 There are schedules, poems, story parts and sometimes journal entries.
 I was happy to find my memories of cars in my life.

 We didn’t own a car until I was 7.
 My mother went back to school to get her teaching certification when I was 5.
 When I was 7, she had her degree and was teaching at the school I attended.
 She brought a gray Ford.
 She always bought Fords because her father worked at Fords.
 My father’s family always bought Chevys.
 Why, I do not know.

 We called our light gray car Betsy.
 Every Saturday we would pick up my mother’s sister and her daughters.
 The 5 of us would ride across town, usually taking the Blvd, from the West Side to Theodore on the East side to spend the day at my grandparent’s house.

 I remember getting a flat tire once on the way home.
 My mother changed the tire while we ran up and down the sidewalk.
-I liked the drive down through the exotic crowded flats and houses flats and houses.
+I liked the drive down through the exotic crowded flats and houses.
 All those people outside grilling or sitting on porches.
 The neighborhoods looked lots more exciting than where we lived in a flat on Calvert.
 More people, older houses.
 We passed through areas full of white people up from the south and black bottom, full of black people up from the same south.

 Before the car we would catch the bus on Saturdays.
 Often having to get off and walk because I got bus sick.
 There was a big bridge over an industrial area, junkyards, railroad tracks… that we had to walk across.
 My sister Pearl and I ran across, looked over the railing, having a great time.
 I later learned my mother was scared to death of heights, but she hid it so we wouldn’t be.